jadwigo/bolt-extension-browserinfo/README.md

 Bolt Browser Info
 ======================

+A small extension to show the parsed info from https://github.com/ua-parser/uap-php in Bolt

-This parses the borwser version and type and makes it available in twig.
+This parses the browser version and type and makes it available in twig.

 ## Usage